zhanyinx/variantalker/README.md

 - CIViC evidence levels to be kept: A,B,C (logic OR)

-- Alpha missense class to be kept: ambigous,likely_pathogenic (logic OR)

 - no filters on genes (somatic or germline)

 Logic OR filters: a variant is kept if at least one of the OR filters is true